mscook/CV/CV.rst

 Open source Projects
 --------------------

 An exhaustive list is at GitHub_.
-Open source activity has unfortunately dropped since joining XVT.
+Open source activity has unfortunately dropped since joining my current employer.
 The most interesting are:
     * Banzai_ (public placeholder repository): a next generation sequencing pipeline tool to go from many raw sequencing reads to draft genomes in a rapid and efficient manner.
 Banzai removes the complexity of the high performance computing environment from users.
 Employs the Python fabric library.
 Greater than 15K lines of code.
     * SeqFindr_: easily create informative genomic feature plots.
 It's a tool to detect the presence or absence of genomic features given a database describing these features and a set of draft and/or complete genomes.
 There have been SeqFindr spin-offs (SeqFindr-Web, plasmid-barcodes).
 Employs the Python NumPy, SciPy, matplotlib and Biopython libraries.
     * pipelin.es_ (with A/Prof Torsten Seemann): Pipelin.es is a next generation sequencing data analysis pipeline evaluation tool using docker_ images.